deadlyjack/Acode/readme.md

      <img src='res/logo_1.png' width='250'>
 </p>

-Acode is a lightweight code editor for Android phones.
-You can use this editor for editing HTML, JavaScript, text.
+Acode is a lightweight but powerful code editor for Android phones.
+You can use this editor for editing HTML, CSS, JavaScript, text files etc.

 You can create a website, run the website in the browser and see errors or logs in the console.
 Also edit any kind of source file like python, CSS, HTML, Java, JavaScript, Dart, etc.